treeddy1/plexWatched/README.md

 ## How it got started

 I have been a longtime [SickBeard](http://http://sickbeard.com/) and [XBMC](http://xbmc.org/) user.
 Then one day XBMC started to suck on my ATV2, and I wanted a multi-user implementation (you know to keep my kids from watching my shows).
+So I switched to Plex, and I love it.
 But I realized there wasn't a built in way to output that information and then delete files.
 So plexWatched was born.
 After I started to investigate how to implement multi-user, I found [plexWatch](https://github.com/ljunkie/plexWatch) and [plexWatchWeb](https://github.com/ecleese/plexWatchWeb).
 So the name plexWatched is a tip of the hat to those guys.
 I find that [plexWatch](https://github.com/ljunkie/plexWatch) just did way more than I wanted, so I kept the script (relatively) simple.

 ##What it does